Risk Warning: Your Capital is at Risk.

 - Dogecoin was originally founded as the result of a joke made by Jackson Palmer in November 2013.
 When he was contacted by programmer Billy Markus, they decided to turn Dogecoin into a reality.

-- Dogecoin was designed to be a friendly, more approachable form of cryptocurrency that could reach users put off by the cold complexity of Bitcoin.
+- Dogecoin turned out to be a light-hearted and approachable form of cryptocurrency that reaches users put off by the cold complexity of Bitcoin and other cryptocurrencies considered more sophisticated.
 Even its name is taken from a popular Internet meme.